madnuttah/unbound-docker/README.md

 You should adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/root/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/examples/docker-compose.yaml) file to your needs.
 The compose file also deploys [Pi-hole](https://pi-hole.net/) and [Watchtower](https://containrrr.dev/watchtower/) for keeping your images up to date.

-For a better structuring of the unbound.conf file, folders for storing zone and other configuration files have been created and can be mounted as volumes:
+For a better structuring of the unbound.conf file, folders for storing zone and other configuration files as well as for your certificates have been created and can be mounted as volumes:

 - `/usr/local/unbound/certs.d/` for storing your certificates.